TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ## Building the project

-The project multi targets .NET Standard 2.0, 2.1 and .NET 5.0 so make sure you have the relevant SDK's installed.
+The project multi targets .NET Standard 2.0, 2.1 and .NET 5.0 so you will need to have the relevant SDK's installed in order to build the solution locally.

 Firstly clone or fork the repository.

-There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (and hopefully also works for linux).
+There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (not tested on linux and Windows Subsystem for Linux).

 ## Rasising a bug